ryanwooj/frontend-interview-prompt/README.md

 Fork this project and clone it into your own repository.

 Please use any front-end framework you are comfortable with.
 We suggest using https://material.io and making use of the established components there.
-However, you are free to use tools you are confortable with.

-If you choose to start froms scratch, the font-type is: [Roboto](https://fonts.google.com/specimen/Roboto),
+If you choose to start from scratch the font-type is: [Roboto](https://fonts.google.com/specimen/Roboto),

 ## Things we are looking for